datacarpentry/image-processing/episodes/06-blurring.md

 the term "low-pass filter" applies to removing noise from an image while leaving the majority of the image intact.
 A blur is a very common operation we need to perform before other tasks such as edge detection.
-There are several different blurring functions in skimage, so we will focus on just one here, the Gaussian blur.
+There are several different blurring functions in the `skimage.filters` module, so we will focus on just one here, the Gaussian blur.

 ## Gaussian blur